 The Nova PCDU is just 300g and fits in a 0.4U package.
 Due to the system’s modular and stackable connector it can be expanded to add new features and is scalable to increase performance according to the need of spacecraft.
 If needed, modules may also be duplicated to provide full dual-string redundancy – all without additional NRE.

-The is user-friendly and has different options for development and flight models, allowing users to conveniently develop and launch their satellite on a cost- and time-effective manner.
-The system’s components used on the system are selected from previous missions and/or thoroughly tested on TVAC to ensure best performance and high reliability on orbit.
+The n-ART EPS has different options for development and flight models.
+The system’s components used on the system are selected from previous missions and/or thoroughly TVAC tested to ensure high performance and reliability on orbit.

 The Aphelion Cubesat Bus Module is an integrated electrical power system and on-board computer (OBC) solution designed for mission-critical, volume-constrained environments.
 By consolidating both the OBC and the EPS into a single integrated unit the system aims to offer mass and volume savings while simplifying system design.